KateMotive

 In any case, I had to create a system that could support and accelerate this already established workflow.
 That meant the killer feature would be creating card PDFs that supported orders of any size, with all the relevant information, all without wasting too much toner.
 It took a little iteration on the layout, but soon the program I dubbed the “KateMotive Organizer” spat out well-behaved card PDFs:

 The app’s backend is based on a Node.js Express server with a now long-unmaintained NeDB database (maintained forks do exist).
 Additionally, I implemented live synchronization via socket.io.
 Mostly just for fun, but it turned out really useful at the end.
 Since the app was needed only locally, I conceptualized it as a Windows application that would spawn a server that could be connected to from the local network.
-The computer the server was running on was only another client.
+The computer the server was running on was just another client using the app.

 Using PDFMake I could create a table to fill, that would also automatically overflow to multiple pages if the space wasn’t enough.